 We have assumed certain development, regulatory and commercial milestone payment obligations to both BioWa and Lonza and must report on our progress toward achieving these milestones on an annual basis.
-We are required to pay such milestones and royalties to BioWa under only one license-either the POTELLIGENT[®] agreement or the POTELLIGENT[®] CHOK1SV agreement, but not both.
-Payments related to the development and commercialization of ARGX-110 and ARGX-111 are foreseen under their respective POTELLIGENT[®] CHOK1SV agreements.
+We are required to pay such milestones and royalties to BioWa under only one license-either the POTELLIGENT® agreement or the POTELLIGENT® CHOK1SV agreement, but not both.
+Payments related to the development and commercialization of ARGX-110 and ARGX-111 are foreseen under their respective POTELLIGENT® CHOK1SV agreements.
 Milestones are to be paid on a product-by-product basis, and we are obligated to make development, regulatory and commercial milestone payments to BioWa in aggregate amounts of up to \$36.0 million per product should we achieve global annual sales of \$1.0 billion.
-We are obligated to make development, regulatory and commercial milestone payments to Lonza in aggregate amounts of up to approximately £1.1 million per product, otherwise.
-Through December 31, 2016, we have paid BioWa an aggregate amount of \$1.0 million, which includes target reservation fees and annual research license fees under our POTELLIGENT[®] agreement.
-Through December 31, 2016, we have paid Lonza an aggregate amount of £46.0 thousand, which includes milestone payments.
+We are obligated to make development, regulatory and commercial milestone payments to Lonza in aggregate amounts of up to approximately £1.1 million per product, if such product is manufactured by Lonza, us or one of our affiliates or strategic partners, or £3.1 million per product, otherwise.
+Through September 30, 2017, we have paid BioWa an aggregate amount of \$1.3 million, which includes target reservation fees and annual research license fees under our POTELLIGENT® agreement and commercial license fees and milestone payments under our POTELLIGENT® CHOK1SV agreement.
+Through September 30, 2017, we have paid Lonza an aggregate amount of £0.2 million, which includes milestone payments under our POTELLIGENT® agreement.